HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

 The file `webengine-performance-rendering.yaml` contains the recommended initial tuning for a production-rendering environment.
 The term rendering implies an environment where Web Content Manager (WCM) is heavily cached to provide optimal page-rendering performance.
 Changes to the content may not be readily available because content might be cached.
 This environment is geared to rendering production content to users as responsively as possible.

 It is expected that WCM content is syndicated to this rendering environment, generally from a WCM authoring server.
-A separate authoring environment should be available to generate content, including new DX Compose pages, which will be available to users of the rendering site.
+A separate authoring environment should be available to generate content, including new DX Compose pages, which will be available to users of the site on the rendering environment after syndication occurs.

 ### Production-authoring environment